gaurav157243/aws-projects/mountVolume/README.md

+create a ec2 instance and attach a 1 GB EBS volume, then perform the following steps

 - sudo lsblk
 - sudo file -s /dev/xvdf <br>
 /dev/xvdf: data  (this means that there is no filesystem on the device)